Applied Art for the Web

 Information is Beautiful is available at Amazon.co.uk

-Avery Hill Library copies: 4 ~ view catalogue entry
+Greenwich library: 4 copies ~ view catalogue entry

 MTIV: process, inspiration and practice for the new media designer by Hillman Curtis